-Or, less commonly collected, surface samples are grown on nutrient agar (culture method).
+Or, less commonly, surface samples are collected on and grown on nutrient agar (culture method).

 Results from surface samples or bulk samples are reported differently by different laboratories.
 Surface / bulk sample results may be reported as spores/cm2 or Usual / Unusual.
 Other reporting methods may be used as well.